Region

 To balance the development coming to RiverPort and the impacts to the Savannah River, we believe great attention should be given to the wildlife refuge.
 Impacts from new roads and bridges, industry, stormwater and residential development all must be considered adjacent to this refuge.

-The Conservation League will work with Stratford Land, our Conservation partners including the U.S. Fish and Wildlife Service and Beaufort and Jasper Counties to achieve the best conservation solution for this proposed development.
+The Conservation League has worked with Stratford Land, our conservation partners including the U.S. Fish and Wildlife Service and Beaufort and Jasper Counties to achieve the best conservation solution for this proposed development.

 Staff Contact